-There are many Processes, Skills and Best Practices that a successful construction company employs to win profitable work.
-However, one characteristic that is the hallmark of a best in class company is Ethical business practices.
+There are many Processes, Skills, and Best Practices that a successful construction company employs to win profitable work.
+However, one characteristic that is the hallmark of a best-in-class company is Ethical business practices.

 A contractor’s reputation in the marketplace can mean the difference between staying in business or not.
-Many General Contractors rely on Subcontractors to perform the majority of the scopes of work on their projects.
+Many General Contractors rely on Subcontractors to perform the majority of the scope of work on their projects.
 So, it stands to reason that those same subcontractors that they partner with, and the pricing they provide, have a direct impact on the ultimate success and profitability of the General Contractor.
 Creating an environment where Subcontractors feel they have a fair opportunity to earn the work in the marketplace is critical.

 What do we mean by Ethical Estimating practices?